cxwils/OtakuScore/README.md

 POST /api/manga/import?pages=10&perPage=50
 ```

 This pulls the most popular titles (with metadata, cast, and characters) into your local database.
 Adjust `pages`/`perPage` to control how many titles are imported.
+Please import responsibly — AniList's public API has limited capacity and this project uses it in compliance with their [Terms of Use](https://docs.anilist.co/guide/terms-of-use).

 ### API Endpoints